Distinguishing signatures of scalar leptoquarks at hadron and muon colliders

 We now focus on decay topologies arising from the single production channels for the two benchmark points BP1 and BP2.
-Our aim is to identify specific decay final states which can distinguish different components of the $S_3$ leptoquark.
-Due to particular gauge structure of the Lagrangian (in \autoref{eq:Lfull2}), only $S_3^{4/3}$ and $S_3^{1/3}$ components of $S_3$ will be produced in $s-g$ fusion.
-Similarly, $c-$gluon fusion produces $S_3^{2/3}$ and $S_3^{1/3}$ components of $S_3$ only.
+Our aim is to identify specific decay finalstates which can distinguish different components of the $S_3$ leptoquark.
+Due to particular gauge structure of the Lagrangian (in \autoref{eq:LS32}), only $S_3^{4/3}$ and $S_3^{1/3}$ components of $S_3$ will be produced in $s-g$ fusion.
+Similarly, $c-g$ fusion produces $S_3^{2/3}$ and $S_3^{1/3}$ components of $S_3$ only.
 However, upon production, all these leptoquarks will decay to quarks and leptons.
-While $S_3^{4/3}$ and $S_3^{2/3}$ components decay to $s\mu$ and $c\nu_\mu$ respectively, $S_3^{1/3}$ decays to both the $s\nu_\mu$ and $c\mu$ topologies giving rise to the following final states:
+While $S_3^{4/3}$ and $S_3^{2/3}$ components decay to $s\mu$ and $c\nu_\mu$ respectively, $S_3^{1/3}$ decays to both the $s\nu_\mu$ and $c\mu$ topologies giving rise to the following finalstates:

-As already mentioned, here `jet' implies light-jets unless the flavor is mentioned.
-We note that the complete decay chain of the leptoquark $S_3^{4/3}$ provides a unique final state of di-muon plus mono light jet.
-Similarly, we have unique signature for $S_3^{2/3}$ through the final state consisting of mono $c-$jet with missing energy.
-On the other hand, four different final states are possible involving the production of $S_3^{1/3}$ in quark-gluon fusion at LHC/FCC with BP1 and BP2.
-In the succeeding few subsections we describe the signal-background analyses for these six final states at center of mass energies of 14 TeV, 30 TeV and 100 TeV.
+As already mentioned, here `jet' implies light-jets unless the flavour is mentioned.
+We note that the complete decay chain of the leptoquark $S_3^{4/3}$ provides a unique finalstate of di-muon plus mono light jet.
+Similarly, we have unique signature for $S_3^{2/3}$ through the finalstate consisting of mono $c-$jet with missing energy.
+On the other hand, four different finalstates are possible involving the production of $S_3^{1/3}$ in quark-gluon fusion at LHC/FCC with BP1 and BP2.
+In the succeeding few subsections we describe the signal-background analyses for these six finalstates at centre-of-mass energies of 14 TeV, 30 TeV and 100 TeV.